 Most days throughout the holidays we have craft activities in the Stables paddock or in the Barn, so come along and get creative!

-Our beloved ‘Become a Farmer for the Day’ program is on the 2nd, 4th, 9th and 11th of July.
+Our beloved ‘Be a Farmer for the Day’ program is on the Tuesday 24th and Thursday 26th September and Tuesday 1st and Thursday 3rd October.

 Our young writer’s program ay be happening again later in the year.